egeozgul/Rational-Number-Accelerator-Design/README.md

 ## Abstract
-In this project, we developed an Arithmetic Computation Unit for operating on Binary Continued Logarithms (BCLs) a novel decimal number representation That can represent any rational number losslessly given a large enough width.
-The paper first presents the mathematical theory that allows storing highprecision decimal numbers, then it outlines the theory for performing mathematical operations on the type.
+In this project, we developed an Arithmetic Computation Unit for operating on Binary Continued Logarithms (BCLs) a novel decimal number representation That can represent any rational number losslessly given a large enough width.
+The paper first presents the mathematical theory that allows storing high precision decimal numbers, then it outlines the theory for performing mathematical operations on the type.
 After presenting the mathematical theory, the custom type and operations are implemented in VHDL and a hardware accelerator is built which is dedicated to performing high-precision decimal arithmetic on